-Index Cleanup and Compaction Operations (Indexing Version 2)
+Index Cleanup and Compaction Operations - Backupset Level (Indexing Version 2)

 The Indexing Version 2 creation and backup operations generate substantial amounts of indexing data.
 When this data is no longer required, the active index, index backups, action logs, and action log backups undergo a series of cleanup and compaction processes, described below.

 The system retains and deletes index backups according to the following rules:

 - If no secondary copy is associated with the IndexBackup storage policy, the three most recent backed-up versions of each index (per storage policy) are retained on the primary backup storage.
 When a fourth backed-up version of a particular index is retained, the oldest existing backed-up version of that same index is deleted from the backup storage when the cleanup operation is performed.

 For example, the diagram below shows a storage policy running a series of jobs every 8 hours.
 These jobs back up Index A, Index B, Index C, Index D, and Index E.

 - During Job 1, Job 2, and Job 4 (left side of diagram) three individual backed-up versions of Index A are created.

 - During Job 5 (right side of diagram), another version of Index A is backed up.
 Because it is the fourth backed-up version of Index A, the oldest existing backed-up version of Index A (created by Job 1) is deleted from storage during cleanup.

 - If a secondary copy is associated with the IndexBackup storage policy, retention of index backups proceeds according to the following rules: